woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

 ### `clone`

 Woodpecker automatically configures a default clone step if not explicitly defined.
+When using the `local` backend, the [plugin-git](https://github.com/woodpecker-ci/plugin-git) binary must be on your `$PATH` for the default clone step to work.
+If not, you can still write a manual clone step.

 You can manually configure the clone step in your pipeline for customization:

 ```diff
 +clone: